7 Ways To Reduce Food Sensitivities

 You may be familiar to the idea of a food allergy.
 This is when someone has an outright and obvious negative reaction to a certain food.
 We all know someone who has an allergy to peanuts or dairy for example.

 A food sensitivity however is an inflammatory reaction that can occur on a systemic level over time without you knowing it.
-Left unaddressed, it can eventually develop into an outright allergy due to leaky gut and possibly even auto-immunity.
+Left unaddressed, it can eventually develop into an outright allergy due to leaky gut and possibly even autoimmunity.
+One of the most important things we can do is improve our digestive health to reduce food sensitivities.

 Common Symptoms Of Food Sensitivities